-Photocopies of the front and back sides of the student's immigration document must be attached to the Form G-845S.
-Be sure to submit each pertinent visa and immigration document along with the G-845S; the G-845S can't be submitted by itself when determining SFA eligibility.
+Photocopies of the front and back sides of the student's immigration document must be attached to the G-845S.
+Be sure to submit each pertinent visa and immigration document along with the form; the G-845S submitted by itself can't be used to determine FSA eligibility.
 A student who has lost documents or surrendered these documents when entering prison is responsible for obtaining copies of these documents before the G-845S is submitted.
 (See "Replacing Lost INS Documents.")
 You can request copies of immigration documents directly from penal institutions at the request of the student.
-You must send the completed G-845S and attachments to the File Control Office serving its locale no more than 10 business days after receiving the documentation from the student.
+You must send the completed G-845S and attachments to the File Control Office serving the prison's locale no more than 10 business days after receiving the documentation from the student.

 Noncitizens may also present other pertinent documents, such as marriage records or court orders, that indicate the identity or United States residency of the holder.
-Although these documents may not serve as adequate proof of immigration status, copies of these documents should also be submitted along with Form G-845S, as they may prove useful to the INS status verifier in the secondary confirmation process.
+Although these documents may not serve as adequate proof of immigration status, copies of these documents should also be submitted along with Form G-845S, as they may prove useful to the INS status verifier in the paper secondary confirmation process.

 A status-verifier at the District INS Office will search the student's record to confirm his or her immigration status.
 The status-verifier at the Immigration and Naturalization office completes the "INS Response" section of the G-845S and sends it back to your office, generally within 10 working days of receipt.
 We recommend that you document any mailings to the Immigration and Naturalization Service and call that office, if you haven't heard back, to make sure that the G-845S was received.
-If you don't receive a response from the Immigration and Naturalization Service within 15 working days (10 working days plus 5 days mail time) of the date you sent the G-845S, you should review the file and use your best judgment to determine whether the student meets the eligible noncitizen requirements based on the documentation the student provided and the information in this chapter.
-If you believe that the student meets the requirements. you can make any disbursement for which the student is otherwise eligible; however, you must note in the student's file that INS exceeded the time allotment and, thus, noncitizen eligibility was determined without the benefit of INS verification.
+If you don't receive a response from the Immigration and Naturalization Service within 15 working days (10 working days plus 5 days' mail time) of the date you sent the G-845S, you should review the file and use your best judgment to determine whether the student meets the eligible noncitizen requirements based on the documentation the student provided and the information in this chapter.
+If you believe that the student meets the requirements,